HKCaesar/cs205_2017_project/examples/ex-mpi4pycuda/readme.md

 Step 1.
 Load modules. *only necessary one time*

 Step 2.
-Make file. *only necessary if changes were made to Python code*
+Run the sbatch.run file.

+[wait]

 Step 3.
-Nothing.

-Step 4.
 Check output. *.out file should contain a line printed by each core*

 ```
 source setup.sh